Phone-GWP-group

 Strength and durability

-They are largely resistant to knocks, mishandling and impact, protecting contents during their time in transit.
+They are largely resistant to knocks, mishandling, and impact, protecting contents during their time in transit.
 As a result, they help to minimise instances of damage during shipping.

 In turn, fewer (if any) items arrive damaged, preventing the need for costly returns, replacements or refunds.
-It also ensures happy customers and can improve customer loyalty and repeat business.
+It also ensures happy customers can improve customer loyalty and repeat business.

-As wooden export crates can be manufactured in custom sizes, they can help enhance protection, minimising costs associated with damage.
+As wooden export crates can be manufactured in custom sizes, they can help enhance protection, minimising costs that are associated with damage.
 They can also improve transport efficiency – and therefore costs – by preventing the shipping of empty space.

 Widely accepted

-Although it is easy to overlook, due to their popularity and widespread use, wooden export crates are widely accepted by ports, freight providers and businesses taking delivery of goods.
+Although it is easy to overlook, due to their popularity and widespread use, wooden export crates are widely accepted by ports, freight providers, and businesses taking delivery of goods.

 Natural materials (and their properties)